eerimoq/pbtools/README.rst

 Known limitations:

-- Imports and recursive messages are not yet supported.
+- Recursive messages are not yet supported (probably never will be).

 - Options, services (gRPC) and maps are ignored.